-Note: Since SpectraView applies all correction curves to the 10, 12 or 14 bit LUT inside the monitor, the video graphics adapter card LUT is always set to linear.
+Note: Since SpectraView applies all correction curves to the 10, 12, or 14 bit LUT inside the monitor, the video graphics adapter card LUT is always set to linear.

 Test Monitor - Tests the communications with the currently selected display monitor.
-Clicking this button will send a command to flash the monitor's screen brightness.
+Clicking this button will send a command to flash the monitor's power LED color or brightness, or flash the screen brightness (depending on display model).
 If the wrong display monitor flashes then change the monitor associated with each display can be selected using the listboxes.